buildingamind/NewbornEmbodiedTuringTest/README.md

 After running the experiments, the pipeline will generate a collection of datafiles in the defined output directory.

-1. **Install R and dependencies**: To run the analyses performed in previous experiments,this toolkit provides a set of analysis scripts.
+1. **Install R and dependencies**

+   To run the analyses performed in previous experiments,this toolkit provides a set of analysis scripts.
 Prior to running them, you will need R and the packages `tidyverse`, `argparse`, and `scales` installed.
 To install these packages, run the following command in R:
    ```R
    install.packages(c("tidyverse", "argparse", "scales"))
    ```